 Basic Skills Requirement

-If you plan to teach in another state, talk with our admissions team about alternate requirements for the state in which you plan to teach.
+If you plan to teach in another state, contact the USC Rossier credentialing office to identify any alternate requirements for the state in which you plan to teach.

 Subject Matter Requirement